Best Leaf Blower 2019 - Gas and Electric Leaf Blower Reviews

 The best leaf blowers offer variable speeds, which allows you to set the speed of the blower for the job at hand, usually through numbered knobs near the blower’s handle or by how far you squeeze the handle lever.
 A vacuum function, while not essential, can be quite helpful.
 If the blower comes with a vacuum function, then look for vacuuming accessories, like attachments, for more specific jobs.

 The Occupational Safety and Health Act (OSHA) recommends wearing hearing protection any time you're exposed to sounds louder than 85 decibels, so you should wear ear protection when using any of our suggested leaf blowers.
+Long term use of a leaf blower without ear protection will result in a loss of hearing.

 The best leaf blowers should also be backed by great support and service.
 An instruction manual is essential for every leaf blower, because many require some form of assembly.
 It’s best to get a brand that provides both a physical copy and an online one (in the event the physical copy is misplaced).
 Having support through email and phone is also useful.